A lot or a little?

 Is it any good?

-Many readers will admit that they read romances at a completely different speed than any other genre.
-Once the author sets up the against-all-odds romance the pages fly until it's resolved.
-That part of THE KISS OF DECEPTION is refreshingly straightforward and enjoyable.
+Once an author in this genre sets up the against-all-odds romance, the pages fly until it's resolved; that part of THE KISS OF DECEPTION is refreshingly straightforward and enjoyable.
 But in the first half the author plays with her readers, trying to get them to figure out who's who: Is Kaden the prince or the assassin?
 What about Rafe?
 Guessing wrong, or not even knowing you've been lead astray, can be a bit unsettling and confusing -- but not as confusing as the religious text sprinkled throughout.
 It seems to point to knowledge that Princess Lia has of her destiny -- kind of -- but many pages will go by before the idea comes up again.
 Readers really needed a prologue to get grounded.
 All confusion will be forgiven, however, at the cliff-hanger ending; it promises a very exciting start to the sequel.

 Families can talk about Lia's struggle to be independent at the beginning of the book.
 How does her struggle change?
 What does she decide is most important to her?